About Us - Online Rug Store

-The New England Rug Company is the E-commerce subsidiary of The Carpet Workroom.
+The New England Rug Company is a online rug store subsidiary of The Carpet Workroom.
 If you are in the Boston area please make an appointment and visit!

 New England Rug Co. aims to craft and deliver luxurious, modern area rugs to homes across the country.